velvia/links/data_eng.md

 * [Canopy](https://research.fb.com/wp-content/uploads/2017/10/sosp17-final14.pdf?) - Facebook's End to End Tracing and Analysis System
 * [Apache Skywalking](https://skywalking.apache.org) - APM for distributed systems
 * [BTrDB] - Berkeley Tree DataBase, "a next-gen timeseries database for dense, streaming telemetry", claims more than 10 million inserted values/sec/node
+* [Correlating Signals Efficiently in Modern Observability](https://www.bwplotka.dev/2021/correlations-exemplars/) - great article on how to correlate traces, logs, with metrics, using exemplars

 Scalyr has a bunch of cool blog posts about how they do fast log/event searching:
 * [How Scalyr Works](https://www.scalyr.com/help/how-scalyr-works) talks about log pre-aggregation using a 60 second buffer, and